Labs Idea #14: Improved Puff Sensing of E-Cigarettes

 Sensirion's miniaturized differential pressure sensor SDP3x is a semiconductor MEMS version of the traditional hot wire anemometer.
 The sensing principle is based on thermal conductivity of the gas flowing over the sensor surface (Figure 1).

 Sensirion's differential pressure, respective flow sensor is easily integrated into an e-cigarette, tobacco heating product (THP) or heat-not-burn (HnB) device to accurately measure the inspiratory flow passing through the atomizer or heater before entering the smokers' lungs.
 Figure 2 depicts an integration example for a large e-cigarette.
-For smaller spaces in e-cigarettes, tobacco heating products (THP) or heat-not-burn (HnB) devices, Sensirion's CMOSens flow sensor die (with custom package) could be integrated directly into the flow path.
+For smaller spaces in e-cigarettes, tobacco heating products (THP) or heat-not-burn (HnB) devices, Sensirion's CMOSens flow sensor die (with custom package) could be integrated directly into the suction flow passage (Figure 3).

 The measurement results demonstrate that Sensirion's SDP3x differential pressure sensor is well suited to measure the inspired air flow in e-cigarettes, tobacco heating products (THP) or heat-not-burn (HnB) devices.
 The high sensitivity of the SDP3x allows highly accurate flow measurement across different type of vapers or smokers.

 Specifically, the SDP3x integrated into e-cigarettes, tobacco heating products (THP) or heat-not-burn (HnB) devices allows to measure:

 - duration and amplitude of inhalation